m-kupiec/compendium-javascript/README.md

 #### NOT Operator

-`!` converts its operand to bolean and inverts the value
+`!` converts its operand to a boolean and inverts the value

-`!!` is used to convert a value to boolean
+`!!` is used to convert a value to a boolean

 #### Nullish Coalescing Operator